shaghayegh0/NeuroBank-AI/README.md

 🚀 Overview

-    migiGPT is a Prolog-based NLP system that processes natural language queries and extracts structured information from a financial database.
+    NeuroBank AI is a Prolog-based NLP system that processes natural language queries and extracts structured information from a financial database.
     It uses logical reasoning and pattern matching to handle queries about bank accounts, people, locations, and balances.

 📌 Features